 on global supply chains, Dara O'Rourke

 (University of California, Berkeley) examines sustainability and transparency in today's complex supply chains.
-He finds that although data collection has been growing, inconsistencies remain and that often even large corporation lack access to critical information on the commodities and products used by their suppliers.
+He finds that although data collection has been growing, inconsistencies remain and that often even large corporations lack access to critical information on the commodities and products used by their suppliers.
 Read more

 TPP Co-Director Steps Down for Position in the Labor Department